thmxv/tx-lang-cxx/README.md

 ## Backlog

-- fix function name for script (make nullptr) and anonimous function (make empty string) and fix make_string copy parameter acording to case
 - Test for let, loop, block expr, if expr, fn expr
-- allow ... else if {...} and not force ... else { if {} }
 - allow function overload with diff arities
 - allow native fn to generate runtime error
 - check arity/signature of native fn
 - make read_multibyte_index and read_short more consistant
 - Chapter 24 challenges (functions)
 - fix let for globals
-- allow to use break to break out of a block (using labels only)
 - skip first and last newline if present in raw stings literals
 - fix cast of opcode multibyte values to u32?
 - more work to allow more than 256 locals in compiler